-Peru has historically been the third-largest contributor to the Project Bond market in Latin America (after Mexico and Brazil), accounting for approximately 14% of total issuance volume in the region since 2010 with \$9.2BN.
+Peru has historically been the third-largest contributor to the Project Bond market in Latin America (after Mexico and Brazil), accounting for approximately 15% of total issuance volume in the region since 2010 with \$11.3BN.
 Between 2000 and 2010, activity from Peru was relatively consistent in the \$50-600MM range: yearly issuance volume increased from \$950MM in 2011 to over \$1.6BN in 2015.
 This growth trend was tempered in 2016 with a backdrop of political turmoil leading to only \$0.3BN in issuance, but showed signs of recovery throughout 2017 with \$1.0BN issued and \$1.7BN in 2018.
+Driven by the expansion of Lima subway (\$900MM in aggregate through 4 tranches) and the slowdown in Brazil and Mexico, Peru took the first place of the LatAm market in 2019 with \$2.3BN issued.

 Growth in the Peruvian Project Bond market has been fueled by PPP innovations first introduced in 2006, designed to transfer construction and performance risk to the Government of Peru.
 These innovations, such as the CRPAO and the RPICAO structures, entail the issuance of payment certificates backed by the Government of Peru, subject to pre-defined project completion milestones, payable regardless of subsequent milestone completions and regardless of asset performance or use, once in operation.
-CRPAOs are direct obligations of the Peruvian government and have been construed as sovereign indebtedness, whereas RPICAOs are contingent obligations - thus avoiding treatment as direct sovereign indebtedness.
+CRPAOs are direct obligations of the Peruvian government and have been construed as sovereign whereas RPICAOs are indebtedness, contingent obligations - thus avoiding treatment as direct sovereign indebtedness.
 Both structures result in highly-visible cash flow streams that have been received in the capital markets as credit-derivate to the Peruvian sovereign (see Peru Case Study 1).